Avaiga/taipy-doc/docs/manuals/studio/index.md

     text fragments.

     It is also tricky to locate typos and errors in the Markdown text.
-    Taipy Studio will spot these problems for you and report them in the *Problems* view.
+    Taipy Studio will spot these problems and report them in the *Problems* view.
 It can often provide a *Quick Fix* action that can solve your syntactic problem in no time.